Slow-growing counterexamples to the strong Eremenko conjecture

 \begin{defn}[$\Blog$ conditions] \leavevmode \begin{enumerate}[label = (\alph*)] \item $H$ is a $2\pi i$-periodic Jordan domain that contains a right half-plane; \item Every component $U$ of $\mathcal{U}$ is an unbounded Jordan domain with real parts bounded below, but unbounded from above; \item The components of $\mathcal{U}$ have disjoint closures and accumulate only at infinity; that is, if $(z_n)_{n=0}^\infty \subset \mathcal{U}$ is a sequence of points all belonging to different tracts, then $z_n \to \infty$; \item For every component $U$ of $\mathcal{U}$, $F \colon U \to H$ is a conformal isomorphism between Jordan domains.
 In particular, $F$ extends continuously to the closure $\overline{\mathcal{U}}$ of $\mathcal{U}$ in $\C$; \item For every component $U \in \mathcal{U}$, $\exp \vert_{U}$ is injective; \item $\mathcal{U}$ is invariant under translation by $2\pi i$. \end{enumerate} \end{defn}

-\begin{defn} We denote by $\Blog$ the class of all $F \colon U \to H$ such that $H$, $\mathcal{U}$, and $F$ satisfy properties (a)~-~(f) in Definition~\ref{blogconds} regardless of whether they arise from an entire function $f \in \classB$ or not.
+\begin{defn} We denote by $\Blog$ the class of all $F \colon U \to H$ such that $H$, $\mathcal{U}$, and $F$ satisfy properties (a)~-~(f) in Definition~\ref{blogconds} regardless of whether they arise from a class $\classB$ function or not.
 If $F$ is also $2\pi i$-periodic then we say that $F$ belongs to the class $\Blogp$. \end{defn} Note that, in the above construction of the logarithmic transform $F$ of $f\in\classB$, we can always ensure that $F\in \Blogp$.

 By~\cite[Lemma 2.1]{el92}, for $F \in \Blog$ there is a $\rho_0 > 0$ such that whenever $\re F(z) \geq \rho_0$.
 For $F \in \Blog$, we say that $F$ is of \emph{disjoint type} if $\overline{\mathcal{U}} \subset H$.
 If our functions are of disjoint type, iteration is defined for all backward images and we consider the following sets.
 Given such a disjoint-type function $F \in \Blog$, we define